hraftery/winot/README.md

 After some experimentation, I have decided:

 - standalone lights are a really interesting path to pursue, with potential of its own.
 But for now, running down dozens of batteries and debugging wireless gremlins is too much scope to deal with.
+I cannot find a way to justify the cost, maintenance and installation requirements of batteries in the order of 3 AAA's per pocket.
 - wired lights, with some very discreet holes in the wall, eliminates too many unknowns to pass up for version 1.
 - addressable LED strip is:
 	- widely available;